Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Steps 2-3 and eigen-convergence

 1) When $N$ is large enough, w.p. $> 1-4 N^{-9}$,

 2) When $N$ is large enough, w.p. $> 1-2N^{-9}$,

 The constants in the big-O notations depend on $\calM$, $p$ and the $C^4$ norm of $f$. \end{theorem}

 Note that Theorem \ref{thm:pointwise-rate-C2h} holds for non-uniform $p$, while in our eigen-convergence analysis of graph Laplacian with $W$ in below, we only use the result when $p$ is uniform.
-Meanwhile, similar to Theorem \ref{thm:form-rate}, Assumption \ref{assump:h-C2-nonnegative}(C3) may be relaxed for Theorem \ref{thm:pointwise-rate-C2h} to hold, c.f.
-Remark \ref{rk:non-nagativity-not-needed}.
+Meanwhile, similar to Theorem \ref{thm:form-rate}, Assumption \ref{assump:h-C2-nonnegative}(C3) may be relaxed for Theorem \ref{thm:pointwise-rate-C2h} to hold, cf. Remark \ref{rk:non-nagativity-not-needed}.